 In Italy, extradition cases are handled by one of the 26 appeal Courts, "Corte di Appello", acting as first instance courts.

 "Estradizione Extradition Milano, estradizione Roma, estradizione Bologna, Estradizione Firenze, Estradizione Venezia" on some websites are used for search engine optimization purposes (?), but the Court location has no relevance since an Italian lawyer can practise Italian law nationwide, not just in the geographical area where the Court is located.
 Appellate court is the Italian Supreme Court, called Corte di Cassazione, which has a specialised section usually dealing with international criminal cooperation.

-Don't forget to check specific competence of the defense lawyer, because specialization even in extradition matters is not requested under Italian law (but Italian ethical rules state that "in order to assure the quality of his professional activities, a lawyer shall not accept assignment if he knows that he is not in a position to carry out the representation competently") .
+Don't forget to check specific competence of the defense lawyer (read more about how to choose an extradition lawyer), because specialization even in extradition matters is not requested under Italian law (but Italian ethical rules state that "in order to assure the quality of his professional activities, a lawyer shall not accept assignment if he knows that he is not in a position to carry out the representation competently") .

 1. Introduction to Italian extradition law

 Generally speaking, an extradition request or an Interpol ed Notice from abroad does usually lead to the arrest of the defendant by police officers and pretrail detention is ordered by the Court: it should be noted that in case of refusal of an extradition request which originally led to an arrest and a pretrial detention, the defendant can claim compensation from the Italian authorities for wrongful arrest and false imprisonment.